HaiyunPresentation/Certification/README.md

 # License
-*This is Project 3 of CNI course in Department of Software Engineering, School of Infomatics, Xiamen University.*
+*This is Project 3 of CNI course in Department of Software Engineering, School of Informatics, Xiamen University.*

 ## Dependencies
 - Python 3